ReviewETF Logo

 Hedged version of VGS

-If you are building a portfolio from scratch, start with our complete portfolio design guide.
-If you already hold one of these ETFs and want to check for overlap, see How Many ETFs Should You Hold.
+If you are building a portfolio from scratch, start with How to Build Your Portfolio from Scratch with ETFs.
+If you already hold one of these ETFs and want to check for overlap, see How Many ETFs Should You Actually Hold?.

 AIS Logo